Fifty-yuan/Cross-KG-Link/README.md

 medicine-n% and wk3l-n%done are the same.

+Due to file transfer size limitations, only the wk3l and Medicine datasets were placed in the data

-If you have any doubts about the project code, please feel free to ask me through my email： 576276973@qq.com
+If you want the dfb-1 dataset or have any questions about the code, you can contact us via the following email:： 576276973@qq.com